rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 router-internal-default   ClusterIP      172.30.136.191   <none>                                                                      80/TCP,443/TCP,1936/TCP      81m
 ```

-Checking the ELB deployed on top of AWS by the Ingress Operator, see that have an scheme "Internet Facing".
+Checking the ELB deployed on AWS by the Ingress Operator, we can see that it has a scheme of "Internet Facing".

 ```
  aws elb describe-load-balancers --load-balancer-name $(oc get svc -n openshift-ingress | grep router-default | awk '{ print $4 }' | cut -d"." -f1 | cut -d"-" -f1) | jq .LoadBalancerDescriptions[].Scheme
 "internet-facing"
 ```

-This involves that every ELB deployed by the ingressoperator in this way, is publicly exposed to Internet.
+This means that every ELB deployed by the Ingress Operator in this way is publicly exposed to the Internet.

-In this moments, and until the 4.2 there is no possibility to deploy an ELB with an Schema "Private", focused in have a Load Balancer facing only "Private" subnets and reachable only within this Subnets (for example to use with the routes *internalapps).
+At this point, and until version 4.2, there is no possibility to deploy an ELB with a "Private" schema, focused on having a Load Balancer facing only "Private" subnets and reachable only within those subnets (for example, to use with the *internalapps routes).
-At 4.2 there will be available [the implementation](https://github.com/openshift/api/blob/release-4.2/operator/v1/types_ingress.go#L179) to expose only on the cluster's private network using the LoadBalancerScope = "Internal"
+In 4.2, [the implementation](https://github.com/openshift/api/blob/release-4.2/operator/v1/types_ingress.go#L179) will be available to expose only on the cluster's private network using LoadBalancerScope = "Internal".

 ## Router sharding - Adding Ingress Controller for internal traffic application routes

-In several cases, customers want to isolated DMZ traffic routes of their applications, from the internal traffic application routes (for example, only reachable from inside the Private subnet of the cluster).
+In several cases, customers want to isolate DMZ traffic routes of their applications from the internal traffic application routes (for example, only reachable from inside the private subnet of the cluster).

 For this purpose, the :